Yousaf sets out ‘radical’ plans for independent Scotland’s written constitution

 He spoke as he launched a new paper on plans for a written constitution, which is part of a series of papers from the Scottish Government as it seeks to make a fresh case for independence.

+The Tories, however, branded the new paper as being the “height of self-indulgence from Humza Yousaf”, hitting out at the SNP leader for spending “taxpayers’ money publishing yet another paper in relation to independence and trying to waste parliamentary time on it next week”.

+Mr Yousaf said: “A written constitution that protects, for example, an adequate standard of living, it is not abstract, I think it is fundamental to people’s lives right now.”

-A written constitution would “embody a set of longer-term, more fundamental values about what a country is for” and set out a “common understanding of a nation’s priorities”, as well creating a “standard below which no government should ever fall”, Mr Yousaf said.
+He told how having a written constitution would “embody a set of longer-term, more fundamental values about what a country is for” and set out a “common understanding of a nation’s priorities”, as well creating a “standard below which no government should ever fall”.

 He added: “In the context of the Westminster system, these proposals do sound radical.”